Ragnacodes/Legato-Backend/docs/api/connection.md

     ```

 ### /api/users/:username/update/connection/name/:id `PUT`
-update name of a connection with id.
+To update the name of a connection with id.
 - Request
     ```json
     {
-       "name": "git1",
+       "name": "git1"
+    }
     ```
 - Response
     ```json